Your Cart is EmptyContinue Shopping

 Why Is Hair Shrinkage Such an Issue?

 Many of us who have returned to our natural hair texture began with a “big chop”.
 We cut off all the chemically relaxed hair to reveal our beautiful curls and coils, but we also had to get used to much shorter hair.
-The journey soon becomes all about growing our hair out as quickly as possible!
 When you’ve finally achieved what you feel to be a decent amount of length, the last thing you want is for your hair to shrivel up on you.
 We get it!
 You worked hard to take care of your hair, and you wanna show it off!

 Naturally, the tighter the curl, the more shrinkage you will experience, and the shorter your hair will appear.
 So it’s no wonder that shrinkage is such an issue mostly among the kinky- and coily-haired ladies.
 But contrary to the general hatred shrinkage has been getting for years, it’s actually more of a blessing than a curse!